The-Balance-FFXIV/balance-static/content/jobs/ranged/dancer/ultimate.md

 ### Curing Waltz:

 It’s hard to get the full effect from Curing Waltz because you don’t want to stack on other players during the mechanics of this phase.
-The times where I used Curing Waltz in progression were after 1st Photon and after Whirld but before 3rd Compressed Water / Lightning.
+The times where I used Curing Waltz in progression were after first Photon and after Whirlwind but before third Compressed Water / Lightning.

 ### Improvisation:

-Because of the nature of this phase, there is no good time to snapshot an improvisation healing buff, nor do you ever have a good opportunity to snapshot 8 players in your improvisation circle.
+Because of the nature of this phase, there is no good time to snapshot an Improvisation healing buff, nor do you ever have a good opportunity to snapshot 8 players in your Improvisation circle.
 It is best saved for the end of the phase going into the Alexander Prime transition (politely ask your party members to gather in the middle for the transition).

 ## Misc Notes on Brute Justice / Cruise Chaser Phase